securitybunker/databunker/README.md

 ## Encryption in motion and encryption in storage

 All access to Data Bunker API is done using HTTPS SSL certificate.
-All records that have user personal information are encrypted or securely hashed in the databases.
-All user records are encrypted with a 32 byte key comprizing of **System Master key** (24 bytes, stored in memory, not on disk) and **user record key** (8 bytes, stored on disk).
+All records that have customer personal information are encrypted or securely hashed in the databases.
+All customer records are encrypted with a 32 byte key comprizing of **System Master key** (24 bytes, stored in memory, not on disk) and **customer record key** (8 bytes, stored on disk).
 The **System Master key** is kept in RAM and is never stored to disk.
 Enterprise version supports **Master key split**.

 ## Data Bunker internal tables